rajeetharan/Basics-of-sensor-fusion---Project-work/README.md

-1. IMU sensor readings -  IMU_with _buttons.py
+a.
+IMU sensor readings -  IMU_with _buttons.py

 following library is used to access the sensor..................................................... https://github.com/SvetoslavKuzmanov/altimu10v5